 I recommend the BPM team work in isolation and report only to key, knowledgeable business stakeholders.
 And, if discussion drifts, quickly rein the team – remind them of alignment, vision, and business value.
 You may need to drop and replace participants – better shift distractions out early rather than bog the project down on irrelevant complexities.

 Partner with Princeton Blue for all Process Modeling needs your company.
-Visit our website at www.princetonblue.com and request to have us contact you, or you may reach out to us directly at (908)369-0961.
-Feel free to engage with us on Facebook, LinkedIn, Twitter & Google+ to get updates about BPM and related technologies.
+Contact us or reach us directly at (908)369-0961.